grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (A ground plan of _Hell_ of course. )

 A few minutes later Hemi let go one more ping just to be sure the _Grackle_ was still following the _Gnat_, which it was.
 Then he powered down the sonar unit.
-Any further pings would run the risk of giving away the position of the _Prospect_ to the _Grackle_ after Captain Percy started maneuvering her boat.
+Any further pings would run the risk of giving away the position of the _Prospect_ to the _Grackle_ after Percy started maneuvering her boat.
 For the time being, with the _Gnat_'s engine overwhelming everything else in the water, Hemi would have to just guess the status of the other boats by dead reckoning.

 Hemi caught Shakes's eye and pointed up to the hatch.
 Shakes nodded and squeezed off the other side of the pilot's seat.
 Hemi passed through the space of the vacated pilot's chair to climb up and open the hatch above.
 He stepped out into the shallow stream that washed over the deck of the _Gnat_.